groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/troubleshooting/known-issues/build-in-docker.md

 ENTRYPOINT ["dotnet", "YourApi.dll"]
 ```

-As you can see the proccess is the same as building regular web api project in docker.
-The main difference is the installation of needed libraries which allows GroupDocs.Conversion for .NET to work properly in the docker container:
+As you can see the proccess is the same as building a regular web api project in docker.
+The main difference is the installation of needed libraries which allows GroupDocs.Conversion for .NET to work properly in a docker container:

 ~~~
 RUN apt-get update && apt-get install -y ffmpeg libgdiplus